 Experimental Narratives From the Novel to Digital Storytelling

 This project explores the concept of ‘experimentalism’ in fiction from print literature to digital storytelling, with a special focus on the development of new forms of textuality and reading practices.
 It follows a conference I co-organised at the IMLR entitled Experimental Narratives: From the Novel to Digital Storytelling (London, February 2015) and it will lead to two main publications: a special issue of the Journal of Romance Studies (in prep.
-Winter 2016) on hybrid narratives; and a special issue of the Journal of Comparative Critical Studies (in prep.
-Autumn 2016) on the relationship between early forms of literary experimentalism in the 1960s and digital storytelling.
+Winter 2016) on interactive narratives; and a special issue of the Journal of Comparative Critical Studies (in prep.
+Autumn 2016) on the relationship between the literary heritage and digital storytelling.
 Both publications will offer a comparative perspective across languages and cultures.